 The formulas for identifying the No. 1 teams in college football have changed over the years.
 It didn’t even seem that important in the early days; just having good teams representing your school was sufficient.
 Voting after the regular season became the norm, then after the bowls, and now the top two teams are picked to play each other at a predetermined site.

-However No. 1 is determined, no bowl has had more top teams pass through its portals than the Sugar Bowl.
+However No. 1 is determined, since being established in 1934, no bowl has had more top teams pass through its portals than the Sugar Bowl.

 1936 – Texas Christian 3, LSU 2: